2025 Optus emergency calling outage: Government response and investigation

-South Australian Premier Peter Malinauskas slammed Optus for their handling of both the incident, and the proceeding communication with governments including that governments were blind-sided by Optus' media conference.
+South Australian premier Peter Malinauskas slammed Optus for their handling of both the incident, and the proceeding communication with governments including that governments were blind-sided by Optus' media conference.
 Malinauskas has told press that the government was "very cautious of accepting everything that Optus says."
 The premier made significant comments that Optus had failed to fulfil its obligations to actively notify government authorities of issues with the Triple Zero system for many hours after the initial 9am call to their contact centre.

-WA Premier Roger Cook said that the government would "stop at nothing" to hold Optus to account for the outage, stating that the incident was "completely unacceptable" and a "dreadful tragedy".
+WA premier Roger Cook said that the government would "stop at nothing" to hold Optus to account for the outage, stating that the incident was "completely unacceptable" and a "dreadful tragedy".
 Both deaths in WA identified by Optus and by WA Police have been referred to the State Coroner for investigation.

 Federal communications minister Anika Wells described the failure as "incredibly serious and completely unacceptable", saying that Optus like all providers had a regulatory obligation to ensure Triple Zero calls are carried.
 Wells announced an investigation into the matter, and that possible consequences would be considered after state and territory authorities and communication regulators had completed their reviews.
-Federal member for Perth, Patrick Gorman, described the outage as "completely unacceptable from an essential service operator [sic]", and that the federal investigation would ensure full accountability from Optus.
+Federal member for Perth, Patrick Gorman, described the outage as "completely unacceptable from an essential service operator", and that the federal investigation would ensure full accountability from Optus.
 National emergency services minister Kristy McBain has also blasted the company while speaking to ABC News, calling the outage "absolutely disgraceful" and that Optus needs to be "getting their systems in order" so Australians can have faith in being able to access emergency services through the Triple Zero system.

 Opposition communications spokesperson Melissa McIntosh raised particular concern with the Triple Zero camp-on system, which she states should have automatically diverted emergency calls on Optus' failing network to the Telstra or Vodafone networks.

-The New South Wales government's health minister and minister for the Illawarra Ryan Park criticised Optus harshly for its outage in Dapto revealed on 29 September, saying that "one failed [sic] caller is one too many when it comes to triple-0, to be perfectly frank".
+The New South Wales government's health minister and minister for the Illawarra Ryan Park criticised Optus harshly for its outage in Dapto revealed on 29 September, saying that "one [failed] caller is one too many when it comes to triple-0, to be perfectly frank".
 Park was also consulting with the Australian Communications and Media Authority (ACMA) about an earlier instance in Broken Hill.

 On 3 November, Optus executives faced a Senate inquiry into the 18 September outage.
 It was revealed that 11 meetings of the board were held that day.
 Rue also blamed lower-level staff for failing to elevate the complaints.

 On 5 November, Optus experienced a widespread issue in the Hunter Valley of New South Wales.
 It included regions such as Port Stephens and Maitland.
 The issue lasted from 5:10 pm to 5:55 pm.